Capstone-CSCI4970/CornBot_FrontEnd/README.md

 ## Release Notes: Code Milestone 2

 User can use Activity One to train 10 images (selected at random from the backend).
 Each user label is posted to the backend for persistence.

+## Release Notes: Code Milestone 3

+Activity 1 and 2 are functional.
+User labels are posted to backend, and the model is being run on those choices.